top of page

 Tournament Trophies

-Ross MacLachlan found his grandfather’s trophies stored away and forgotten in a cardboard box.
+Ross MacLachlan discovered his grandfather’s (Grant MacLachlan) trophies from this era stored in a cardboard box and forgotten.
 The removal of almost a century’s worth of black tarnish revealed the treasure hidden beneath the surface.

 The trophy from 1926 is hallmarked as sterling silver.
 The 1933 trophies reflect more frugal times and are not made of pure silver.